goformarty/goformarty.github.io/_posts/2017-6-21-Google-Search.md

+---
+layout: post
-## What happens when you click search on google.com ?
+title: What happens when you click search on google.com ?
+---

 To understand what happens when we Google something, we need to dig deeper and follow the process from the other end.